-I am an assistant professor of English at the University of British Columbia in Vancouver, Canada.
+She/her or they/them.
+I am an associate professor of English at the University of British Columbia in Vancouver, Canada, and associate faculty in UBC’s Institute for Gender, Race, Sexuality, and Social Justice.
 My current research focuses on the crowds of British and Irish modernism and on modern and contemporary theories of collective identification and action.
-I also hold more general interests in critical and cultural theory, critical studies in sexuality, literature and mind, literature and environment, and critical university studies.
-At UBC, I am teaching courses in modern British and Irish literature, modernist studies and general theory, alongside specialized undergraduate and graduate courses in my research fields.
+I also hold more general interests in critical and cultural theory, studies in gender and sexuality, literature and mind, literature and environment, and critical university studies.
+At UBC, I supervise graduate research and teach courses in modern Anglophone literatures, modernist studies, and critical and social theory, alongside specialized undergraduate and graduate courses in my research fields.
 In 2017-2018 I served as co-chair of the Critical Studies in Sexuality program with Dr. Janice Stewart.

 I can be reached by email at Judith.Paltin [at] ubc.ca.